PearlisSad/CI--Music--Streaming-and-Recommendation-System/README.md

 This project explores a large Spotify track dataset to investigate whether quantifiable audio features and genre classifications can act as indicators of popularity and musical characteristics.
 In addition, the project explores how these insights can support the foundations of a simple recommendation system.

-The analysis combines exploratory data analysis, statistical investigation, and introductory machine learning techniques to derive interpretable insights from music streaming data.
+The analysis combines exploratory data analysis, statistical investigation, and neural network techniques to derive interpretable insights from music streaming data.

 <br>